ida/stream-me-a-river/README.md

 1. Show streams of several mastodon-instances in one stream.

-2. Prepend one post after another in the stream-view with a pause of same duration between the posts, and increase height linear pixel by pixel from zero to full height.
+2. Prepend one post after another in the stream-view with a pause of *same duration* between the posts, and increase height linear pixel by pixel from zero to full height.

-3. Don't show images or other media, only textual information.

-4. Show only the message and the sender's name in a post.